Critical Event and Business Continuity Policy

 Responsibility for monitoring compliance

-- The Assistant Vice-Chancellor (Student and Information Services) is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Director of Campus Operations and Risk Management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.